Understanding Medicare is no simple task. Here are 10 important resources you can use to get the help you need.

-- Get free personalized health insurance counseling by calling your State Health Insurance Assistance Program (SHIP).
-Visit shiptacenter.org, or call 1-800-MEDICARE to get the phone number.
+- Get free and personalized health insurance counseling by contacting your State Health Insurance Assistant Program (SHIP) or calling 1-800-MEDICARE to get the phone number.

-- The Centers for Medicare & Medicaid Services (CMS) is a Federal agency within the U.S. Department of Health and Human Services.
-Many CMS program related forms are available in Portable Document Format (pdf) by following the link below. (http://cms.gov/Medicare/CMS-Forms/CMS-Forms/CMS-Forms-List.html)
+- The Centers for Medicare and Medicaid Services (CMS) is a federal agency within the U.S. Department of Health and Human Services.
+Many CMS program related forms are available in portable document format (pdf) by following this link.

-- Do you need Extra Help paying for Medicare prescription drug coverage?
-If you have limited income and resources, you may qualify for “Extra Help” to pay your prescription drug costs.
-Visit socialsecurity.gov/i1020 to apply online.
-Or, call Social Security at 1-800-772-1213 and ask for form SSA-i1020.
+- Do you need extra help paying for Medicare prescription drug coverage?
+If you have limited income and resources, you may qualify for “Extra Help” to pay for your prescription drug costs.
+Visit ssa.gov to apply online.
+Or call Social Security at 1-800-772-1213 and ask for form SSA-i1020.
 TTY users should call 1-800-325-0778.

 - If your Medicare card was lost, stolen, or destroyed, ask for a replacement on your my Social Security account or call your local Social Security Office.
 Your new Medicare card should arrive in the mail within 30 days.